Solar Cells: A Guide to Theory and Measurement

 The key characteristic of a solar cell is its ability to convert light into electricity.
 This is known as the power conversion efficiency (PCE) and is the ratio of incident light power to output electrical power.
 To determine the PCE, and other useful metrics, current-voltage (IV) measurements are performed.
 A series of voltages are applied to the solar cell while it is under illumination.
 The output current is measured at each voltage step, resulting in the characteristic 'IV curve' seen in many research papers.
 An example of this can be seen below in Figure 6, along with some important properties that can be determined from the IV measurement.
 It should be noted that generally, current density (J) is used instead of current when characterising solar cells, as the area of the cell will have an effect on the magnitude of the output current (the larger the cell, the more current).

-Perform your own measurements with the Solar Cell I-V Test System
+Solar Cell I-V Test System

 The properties highlighted in the figure are: